FAQ

 What is the Procedure if I Want to Visit the School, Volunteer or Drop off an Item During the Day?

 Any time you visit the school, please be sure to come directly to the office first and sign in.
 Please take a visitor tag before proceeding to your destination.
 Parents are asked not to go directly to classrooms without teachers expecting you, in order not to disrupt the class.
 There are many volunteer opportunities in the school, especially in the younger grades, and we welcome your help, but please be sure to coordinate with your child’s teacher before coming in.
-If your child forgets an item that you would like to get to him or her during the day, you may drop it off in the marked drop-off bin at the Moorfield Road entrance.
+If your child forgets an item that you would like to get to him or her during the day, you may drop it off by buzzing the school office at the main entrance between 8 am and 2 pm.
 Your cooperation in keeping forgotten items to a minimum is greatly appreciated.

 What Standardized Tests Will My Child Take?